rnb3ds/docs-site/docs/en/env/api-reference/interfaces.md

 }
 ```

-:::tip Note
+:::tip
 `Validator` provides the `ValidateRequired` method by embedding `RequiredValidator`.
-Custom validators that only implement `KeyValidator` will return `ErrValidateRequiredUnsupported` when `ValidateRequired` is called.
+A custom validator that only implements `KeyValidator` will return `ErrValidateRequiredUnsupported` when `ValidateRequired` is called.
 :::

 ---